Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 How much is an Emini tick?

-Assuming you got the trend direction right, your profit target will be hit and you will make 10 points profit, less brokerage commissions.
+Assuming you got the trend direction right, your profit target will be hit, and you will make 10 points profit, less brokerage commissions.
 10 Emini points equals $500 per contract traded.
-Brokerage commissions are approximately $4 per contract traded, so you net profit is $496 per contract.
-If you have a $30,000 account you might be trading 2 Emini contracts and so your net profit would be $992:
+Brokerage commissions are approximately $4 per contract traded, so your net profit is $496 per contract.
+If you have a $40,000 account, you might be trading 2 Emini contracts, so your net profit would be $992:

 ((10 x $50) – $4) x 2 = $992